aws/aws-cdk/packages/aws-cdk-lib/aws-synthetics/README.md

 Canary artifacts are encrypted at rest using an AWS-managed key by default.

-Additionally, you can choose the encryption options SSE-S3 or SSE-KMS by setting the `artifactS3EncryptionMode` property.
+You can choose the encryption options SSE-S3 or SSE-KMS by setting the `artifactS3EncryptionMode` property.

 When you use SSE-KMS, you can also supply your own external KMS key by specifying the `kmsKey` property.
 If you don't, a KMS key will be automatically created and associated with the canary.